 Considerable uncertainty still surrounds the COVID-19 pandemic and its potential effects, and the extent of and effectiveness of any responses taken on a national and local level.
-The impact of the COVID-19 pandemic on the Group's markets and world economies is uncertain and is expected to result in a world-wide economic downturn that will lead to corporate bankruptcies in the most affected industries and has already led to a substantial increase in unemployment.
+The impact of the COVID-19 pandemic on the Group's markets and the world economy is uncertain and is expected to result in a world-wide economic downturn that may lead to corporate bankruptcies in the most affected industries and has already led to a substantial increase in unemployment.

 Since March 2020, government-imposed trading restrictions in the Group's areas of operations were introduced at all shopping centres with only grocery stores/supermarkets, pharmacies/drugstores and other necessity services allowed to operate.
-As a result, the COVID-19 pandemic will impact the Group's business and operating results.
+Restrictions began to be lifted in early May 2020 and as at the date of this Circular, 92% of the Group's gross leasable area and base rental is open.
+As a result, the COVID-19 pandemic has impacted and will continue to impact the Group's business and operating results.

 COVID-19 has changed the global economic outlook for at least this year and this will inevitably impact the Group's business.
 There is no doubt that the short-term implications of these restrictions will bring commercial and financial challenges at least for 2020.
-Irrespective of first signs of easement of the strict lockdown measures in some of the Group's regions, there is a risk that some governments which have reduced strict lockdown measures impose new or stricter temporary measures and regulations or prolong imposed quarantines and other government measures and regulations.
+Irrespective of the easement of the strict lockdown measures in some of the Group's regions, there is a risk that some governments which have reduced strict lockdown measures impose new or stricter temporary measures and regulations or prolong imposed quarantines and other government measures and regulations.
+The increase in e-commerce fuelled by COVID-19 may continue and previous consumer shopping habits may be permanently affected as a result of the pandemic.